rixment/rixment.github.io/index.md

 Webpage written for veterinarian clinic located in Rzeszow, Poland.

 **Description**<br>
 The front-end part was created using a combination of React and Typescript as well as some third party modules such as React Bootstrap (Carousel component), Firebase Auth/Firestore (storing chat data) and nodemailer for sending an automated emails.
 The project also included a chat client written in React and Electron.
 The communication between the website and the chat client is executed via Firebase Firestore with the help of react-firebase-hooks which trigger automatic refresh of the front-end content upon the changes occurring in the database.
-At the end of a chat session the client's application is responsible for sending an autoamted email to the oweners of the clinic with the chat's summar
+At the end of a chat session the client's application is responsible for sending an autoamted email to the oweners of the clinic with the chat's summary.

 **Technologies**<br>
 React, JS/TS, GCP, Firebase, Auth, Firestore, Electron, VS Code, Git, GIMP, Inkscape